Nursing Home Abuse

 How can I get help for my family member or loved one?

-Lawsuits can do far more than punish abusers and help get your family the justice you deserve — they can prevent the abuser from ever harming another elder.
+Lawsuits for nursing home abuse do more than punish the person at fault — they can prevent the abuser from ever harming another victim.

 Surprise Inspections Reveal Questionable Care at VA Nursing Homes